Images

 Summary

 Which is just the point.
 This British maker is sometimes portrayed as a high-handed, somewhat arrogant company that knows it knows best.
 The 750S proves beyond any doubt that this is just a lazy stereotype.
 McLaren listens - and listens to the people that count: its customers.
 Buyers gave the brand a wish list of 720S improvements and the combination of these, along with the latest in mind-warping technology from Woking, has produced a world class result.
-It redefines what a supercar should be.
-Beautifully.
+Yet all the things we loved about its predecessor - particularly the class-leading ride and the exemplary braking system - have been preserved intact.

 + More